How much are Edibles in Michigan?

 Different types of edibles have varying manufacturing techniques, and, consequently, different price points.
 You may spend more on a cannabis-infused chocolate bar than on candies, for example.
-When it comes to eating cannabis, the type of treats you buy will make a difference in how much you spend
+When it comes to eating cannabis, the type of treats you buy will make a difference in how much you spend.

-Similar to buying any food product, a handcrafted bar of chocolate containing THC, made from gourmet ingredients, will cost more than a mass produced bar made from mid-level ingredients, even if they contain the same amount of THC.
+Similar to buying any food product, a handcrafted bar of chocolate containing THC, made from gourmet ingredients, will cost more than a mass-produced bar made from mid-level ingredients, even if they contain the same amount of THC.

 Of course, the size of the product will make a difference to its retail price too.
 As you might expect, you’ll be able to pick up single servings and individual-sized treats more cheaply than multi-packs or sharing size products.

-Whether you opt for marijuana-based cookies, truffles containing CBD, candy containing THC or canna-butter spreads, you can spend as much as you want to for high-end, gourmet products.
+Whether you opt for marijuana-based cookies, truffles containing CBD, candy containing THC, or canna-butter spreads, you can spend as much as you want to on high-end, gourmet products.
 However, a higher price doesn’t necessarily mean a better high or better quality bud.
 Whilst it’s easy to be drawn in by inviting packaging, luxury ingredients, and innovative advertising, you’ll need to take a look at the CBD and/or THC content to decide whether you’re getting a good deal.

 Evaluating the edibles market

 With edibles to suit everyone, you can purchase various consumable cannabis products, and not all of them will get you high.
 Catering to a growing market, there are numerous edibles containing only CBD.
-Without the THC, CBD edibles can aid relaxation, help you sleep and reduce anxiety, hence their popularity.
+Without the THC, CBD edibles can aid relaxation, help you sleep, and reduce anxiety, hence their popularity.

 Ideal for people who want to get the benefits of CBD, without the high caused by THC, studies have suggested that CBD products, such as edibles, can help to relieve chronic pain, and could be beneficial for patients with various other medical conditions.